formbricks/formbricks/README.md

 We take security very seriously.
 If you come across any security vulnerabilities, please disclose them by sending an email to security@formbricks.com.
 We appreciate your help in making our platform as secure as possible and are committed to working with you to resolve any issues quickly and efficiently.
 See [`SECURITY.md`](./SECURITY.md) for more information.

 <p align="right"><a href="#top">🔼 Back to top</a></p>

+<a id="license"></a>

+## 👩‍⚖️ License

+### The AGPL Formbricks Core

+The Formbricks core application is licensed under the [AGPLv3 Open Source License](https://github.com/formbricks/formbricks/blob/main/LICENSE).
+The core application is fully functional and includes everything you need to design & run link surveys, website surveys and in-app surveys.
+You can use the software for free for personal and commercial use.
+You're also allowed to create and distribute modified versions as long as you document the changes you make incl. date.
+The AGPL license requires you to publish your modified version under the AGPLv3 license as well.

+### The Enterprise Edition

+Additional to the AGPL licensed Formbricks core, this repository contains code licensed under an Enterprise license.
+The [code](https://github.com/formbricks/formbricks/tree/main/packages/ee) and [license](https://github.com/formbricks/formbricks/blob/main/packages/ee/LICENSE) for the enterprise functionality can be found in the `/packages/ee` folder of this repository.
+This additional additional functionality is not part of the AGPLv3 licensed Formbricks core and is designed to meet the needs of larger teams and enterprises.
+This advanced functionality is already included in the Docker images, but you need an [Enterprise License Key](https://formbricks.com/docs/self-hosting/enterprise) to unlock it.

+### White-Labeling Formbricks and Other Licensing Needs

+If you have other licensing requirements such as White-Labeling please [send us an email](mailto:hola@formbricks.com).

+### Why charge for Enterprise Features?

+The Enterprise Edition and White-Label Licenses allow us to fund the development of Formbricks sustainably.
+It guarantees that the open-source surveying infrastructure we're building will be around for decades to come.